percona/pmm-doc/docs/setting-up/server/ha.md

 ### Adding resources to the cluster

-With following commands we will add:
+With the following commands we will add:
 - LVM HA that would be properly migrated and mounted by Pacemaker
 - VirtualIP that also would be migrated and added by the Pacemaker to the Active node
 - PMM Server systemd service that would start PMM Server with correct resources in place